World’s largest virtual agentic engineering & quality conference

 He started by explaining how there have been plenty of misconceptions surrounding how browser automation works.
 According to him, with many automation problems, you should know the exact location of the error to fix your app and test the script report back in the testing framework.

-He took us over the memory lane to explain what has happened over the past 18 years and how the automaton testing frameworks have changed so massively.
+He took us over the memory lane to explain what has happened over the past 18 years and how the automation testing frameworks have changed so massively.

 He started with how Jason Huggins, currently the Founding Engineer at Stateful, Inc, created the Selenium tool.
 Then he spoke about how Simon Stewart, Software Engineer at Apple, created WebDriver.
 Selenium was previously running in the browser and had issues regarding cross-origin policies and automation around the browser.
 Hence Simon and Jason collaborated to combine both Selenium and WebDriver - Selenium WebDriver.